 Construction of this church finished in 1793 and that makes it the oldest church in St. Thomas.
 Since then, it has been expanded several times.

 This white neoclassical building, which was built in 1867 by the Danish, houses the administrative headquarters of the U.S. Virgin Islands.
 The first two floors are open to the public, so walk around and take a look at the artwork created by Camille Pisarro and West Indian furniture.

 When you leave the building, turn right and go up the staircase and then turn left on the street names Blackbeards Hill.

 Very important while you walk on Blackbeards Hill: Turn around and enjoy a wonderful view of the bay.

 Keep walking and you will soon see the Three Queens Statue and Blackbeard's Castle, a tower where the infamous pirate John Teach aka Captain Blackbeard is said to have looked out to sea.
 This story is, however, most likely untrue.

 Now backtrack your steps until you are halfway between the Three Queens Statue and the steps that you originally came up and make a right onto a path that will lead you to the "99 Steps" which in reality are actually 103 steps.
 They were built in the early 1700s and lead you down towards your next destination.

 Follow the street to the south west until you get to Dronningens Gade (Main Street), one of the main shopping streets in St. Thomas.
-Walk along this street and make left frequent turns into the multiture of pathways that are lines with stores and restaurants.
+Walk along this street and make frequent left turns into the multitude of pathways that are lined with stores and restaurants.

 Charlotte Amalie can easily be explored on foot.
 The main attractions are about a 30min walk or 10-15min taxi ride from the cruise port.
 Taxis in St. Thomas are shared open buses.